 In 2004, Google and other top search engines started improving visibility chances of results for search queries with geographic intent.
-With this move, the importance of Local SEO was known by most businesses.
+With this move, most businesses learned the importance of Local SEO.
 Fast forward to 2020 to find “Where to buy” + “near me” mobile queries have grown by over 200% from 2017–2019, and 30% of all mobile searches are related to location (Source).
 While most businesses opt for digital marketing agencies for managing their Local SEO Listings Creation & Management, there are a lot of things you can do on your own to mark your presence in the search results of your prospects.

 If you are searching for a quicker resolution of your SEO woes, our team is just a click away.